KenOafallasDLSU/CSNETWK_MP_ChatApp/README.md

 Project is created with Java, primarily using Socket and ServerSocket classes

 ## How to run
-1. Compile and run `CMDClient.java` to start the server
+1. Compile and run `CMDServer.java` to start the server in the `Server` folder
-2. Compile and run `Driver.java` to open the Client Chat GUI for each client
+2. Compile and run `Driver.java` to open the Client Chat GUI for each client in the `Client` folder